mi5t4n/blog/content/posts/2019-04-21---make-product-purchasable-based-on-the-vendor-opening-and-closing-time-in-dokan-plugin.md

 category: "WordPress, Dokan"
 tags:
   - "Dokan, E-Commerce, Multi-Vendor"
-description: "You have a multi-vendor eCommerce website on WordPress with WooCommerce and Dokan plugins.
-There may time when you want to make the products purchasable based on the opening and closing time of the store."
+description: "Add store's opening and closing hours in Dokan plugin."
 socialImage: "https://miro.medium.com/max/700/0*u7N8y7HZmCnhpmJV"
 ---
-You have a multi-vendor eCommerce website on WordPress with [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [Dokan](https://wedevs.com/dokan) plugins.
-There may time when you want to make the products purchasable based on the opening and closing time of the store.
+With the [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [Dokan](https://wedevs.com/dokan) plugins, you have a WordPress multi-vendor eCommerce website.
+There may be instances where you want to base the products' availability for purchase on the store's opening and closing hours.

 `gist:mi5t4n/21bc457212e5edc55e23f234b082d2b0#dokan-add-to-cart.php`